KoBeWi/Metroidvania-System/README.md

 - Create and customize new ad-hoc cells to make random map generators.
 - Register and store persistent objects to track their state using automatically or manually assigned IDs.
 - Automatically mark discovered and acquired collectibles on the map.
 - Request runtime save data in a form of a Dictionary, which contains discovered rooms, stored object IDs and customized cells.
+It can be loaded back at any time.
 - Get world map coordinates for any object on a scene.
 - Helper method for custom drawign on map (for anything not supported by other features).